liuyuanmeng/Project-4/README.md

 ### Key Learnings
 * Using Python and Django for the first time
 * Designing relationships on Back-End and control flow on Front-end
-* Reseraching before making an APP (understanding market standard)
+* Researching before making an app (understanding market standards)
 * Time management